RatherRude/Elite-Dangerous-AI-Integration/docs/plugins/Development.md

 # The easy way to get started
 To quickly create a starting point, we suggest using [this cookiecutter template](http://github.com/MaverickMartyn/COVAS-NEXT-Plugin-Template).
+Use the template to create a project in a sub-folder of the `plugins` folder.

 ## Plugin structure
 Plugins are loaded from sub-folders of `./plugins`, up to one level deep.